videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

-4. We will create the `ParticipantView` which will show each participants details.
+4. We will create the `ParticipantView` which will show each participant's details.

 - We will start with creating the empty `<div>`